Red Line (Washington Metro): Planning and construction

 Planning for Metro began with the Mass Transportation Survey in 1955, which attempted to forecast freeway and mass transit systems sufficient to meet the needs of 1980.
 In 1959, the study's final report recommended two rapid transit lines which anticipated subways in downtown Washington.
 Because the plan called for extensive freeway construction within the District of Columbia, alarmed residents lobbied for federal legislation creating a moratorium on freeway construction through July 1, 1962.
-The National Capital Transportation Agency's 1962 Transportation in the National Capital Region report anticipated much of the present Red Line route, with the Red Line following the Baltimore and Ohio Railroad right-of-way between Silver Spring and Rockville instead of a direct route between Bethesda and Rockville.
+The National Capital Transportation Agency's 1962 report, Transportation in the National Capital Region, anticipated much of the present Red Line route, with the Red Line following the Baltimore and Ohio Railroad (B&O) right-of-way between Silver Spring and Rockville instead of a direct route between Bethesda and Rockville.

-With the formation of WMATA in October 1966, planning of the system shifted from federal hands to a regional body with representatives of the District, Maryland, and Virginia.
+With the formation of the Washington Metropolitan Area Transit Authority (WMATA) in October 1966, planning of the system shifted from federal hands to a regional body with representatives of the District, Maryland, and Virginia.
 Congressional route approval was no longer a key consideration.
 Instead, routes had to serve each suburban jurisdiction to assure that they would approve bond referendums to finance the system.
-Because the least expensive way to build into the suburbs was to use existing railroad right-of-ways, the Red Line took much of its present form, except that it continued to feature a further link between its two stems along the Baltimore and Ohio Railroad right-of-way.
+Because the least expensive way to build into the suburbs was to use existing railroad right-of-ways, the Red Line took much of its present form, except that it continued to feature a further link between its two stems along the B&O right-of-way.
 An early proposal from 1967 was more extensive then what was ultimately approved, with the Red Line's western terminus being in Germantown instead of Shady Grove.

 By 1969, WMATA had decided on the current routing and stations, except for the extension beyond Rockville to Shady Grove.
 Montgomery County officials opposed ending the Red Line in downtown Rockville, saying it would cause congestion in the area and use scarce vacant land for a storage yard.
-Metro decided to propose to extend the Red Line one more station to Shady Grove and the U.S. Department of Transportation conditionally approved funding for the extension on July 26, 1975.
+Metro proposed extending the Red Line with one more station at Shady Grove.
+The U.S. Department of Transportation conditionally approved funding for the extension on July 26, 1975.

 Construction on the Red Line began with a groundbreaking ceremony at Judiciary Square on December 9, 1969.
-Construction proved difficult because the National Park Service prohibited a bridge across Rock Creek and required that the Red Line tunnel under that valley; the tunnel in turn caused both the Dupont Circle and Woodley Park stations to be built further underground.
-The Red Line was proposed to tunnel under Yuma Street from Connecticut Avenue to Wisconsin Avenue, but local residents sued and that court case delayed construction of the tunnel for two years, then WMATA finally won the right to build the tunnel there.
+Construction proved difficult because the National Park Service (NPS) prohibited the construction of a bridge across Rock Creek.
+NPS required WMATA to build a Red Line tunnel under the creek valley.
+The tunnel, in turn, caused both the Dupont Circle and Woodley Park stations to be built further underground.
+WMATA proposed tunneling under Yuma Street from Connecticut Avenue to Wisconsin Avenue, but local residents sued.
+The litigation delayed construction of the tunnel for two years, and WMATA finally won the right to build the tunnel as proposed.